LuisLuettgens/Bank-account-parser/README.md

 sudo systemctl enable docker
 ```

-Plese find more information about the installation here: [How to install docker on ubuntu 18.04](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)
+Please find more information about the installation here: [How to install Docker on ubuntu 18.04](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)

 ##### Other OS

-Please follow the official installation guide for your operating system (Win/MacOS) from the official docker website: [here](https://www.docker.com/products/docker-desktop)
+Please follow the official installation guide for your operating system (Win/macOS) from the official docker website: [here](https://www.docker.com/products/docker-desktop)

 #### Jupyter

-If you want to use your local python installation together with jupyter notebooks, this is also fine.
-Make sure to have at least `python3.6` installed on your machine, otherwise you might run into some errors.
+If you want to use your local python installation together with Jupyter notebooks, this is also fine.
+Make sure to have at least `python3.6` installed on your machine.
+Otherwise, you might encounter some errors.

 ##### Installation with pip

 You can install Jupyter with the following command:

 ```
-pip install jupyterlab
+pip install JupyterLab
 ```

-If you're having `pip3` installed instead of `pip` alter the above command accordingly.
+If you're having `pip3` installed instead of `pip`, alter the above command accordingly.

 ##### Installation without pip

-If you prefer a GUI-based installation, the easist way to get Jupyter, is by installing the Anaconda evironment from their official website: [here](https://www.anaconda.com/distribution/#download-section).
+If you prefer a GUI-based installation, the easiest way to get Jupyter, is by installing the Anaconda environment from their official website: [here](https://www.anaconda.com/distribution/#download-section).
 Please make sure to select the correct OS.

 ### Installing

 #### Docker
 With this git repo comes a file called `Dockerfile`.
-If you docker installed on your machine, this should be the easiest way.
-If you're missing `docker` and want to install it, please check out the right section above.
+If you Docker installed on your machine, this should be the easiest way.
+If you're missing `docker` and want to fix it, please check out the right section above.

 Just run the following command inside this repository: